-- A. The individual Supervisor and/or Administrator of the facility will address noncompliance with this policy.
-Without limiting the foregoing, the Code of Student Conduct describes the disciplinary procedures for noncompliance with this policy by students. - B. It is the responsibility of District and School administrators to: - Communicate this policy verbally to students, employees, family members, volunteers and visitors, at school events, through signage, and school handbooks. - 2.
-Treat violators who are students or employees with disciplinary actions consistent with Board policies. - 3.
-Ensure that family members, volunteers or visitors who violate the policy discontinue using the tobacco product or electronic cigarette, or leave the premises, Law enforcement officers may be contacted to escort the person off the premises or cite the person for trespassing if the person refuses to leave the school property. - 4.
-Include the prohibition as provided in this policy in contracts with outside groups who use the school buildings and other facilities. - X. Disciplinary Actions for Students or Employees Violators
+- A. The individual Supervisor and/or Administrator of the facility shall address noncompliance with this policy.
+Without limiting the foregoing, the Code of Student Conduct describes the disciplinary procedures for noncompliance with this policy by students. - B. It is the responsibility of School District and school administrators to: - 1.
+Communicate this policy verbally to students, parents, employees, volunteers, and visitors, and through signage, and school handbooks. - 2.
+Treat violators who are students or employees with disciplinary actions consistent with School Board policies and collective bargaining agreements, as appropriate. - 3.
+Ensure that family members, volunteers or visitors who violate the policy must immediately discontinue using the tobacco/ smoking product and/ or device, or leave the premises, Law enforcement officers may be contacted to escort the person off the premises or cite the person for trespassing if the person refuses to leave the school property when requested to do so by a School District employee. - 4.
+Include the prohibition as provided in this policy in contracts with outside groups who use the school buildings and other facilities.

+X. Enforcement and Disciplinary Actions for Students, Employees, and Visitors